Correlation between multiple scattering angle and ionization energy loss for fast electrons: Moderate energy transfers. Large-thickness and large- approximations

-where ${\left|\varphi''_L(\lambda_m)\right|}/{\varphi_L(\lambda_m)}\approx 0.44$.
+where ${\varphi_L(\lambda_m)}/{\left|\varphi''_L(\lambda_m)\right|}\approx 2.3$.

-In physical terms, the nonmonotonic behavior of $\lambda_m(\Theta)$ may be understood as follows.
-At low $\Theta$, the contributing particle trajectories are straighter, wherewith typical partial momentum and energy transfers values are smaller, implying that so must be the cumulative $\lambda_m(\Theta)$.
-At moderately large $\Theta$, in the semihard region \cite{Bond}, there are several relatively large-angle scatterings, so, the particle trajectories are the most crooked, wherewith the energy loss is the largest.
-Finally, at $\Theta\to\infty$, when the trajectory is single-angle-shaped, $\lambda_m(\Theta)\to \lambda_m$, because even though the large energy loss in this single wide-angle scattering is large, in the straggling distribution it contributes beyond the region of typical losses.
+In physical terms, the nonmonotonic behavior of $\lambda_m(\Theta)$ may be interpreted as follows.
+At low $\Theta$, the contributing particle trajectories are straighter, wherewith typical partial momentum and energy transfer values are lower, implying that so must be the cumulative $\lambda_m(\Theta)$.
+At moderately large $\Theta$, in the semihard region \cite{Bond-Moliere}, there are several relatively large-angle scatterings, so, the particle trajectory is the most crooked, wherewith the energy loss is the highest.
+Finally, at $\Theta\to\infty$, when the trajectory is single-angle-shaped, $\lambda_m(\Theta)\to \lambda_m$, because even though the energy loss in this single wide-angle scattering event is large, in the straggling distribution it contributes beyond the region of typical losses.

 \section{Hard scattering region.
-Large $\lambda$}
+Large $\Theta$, $\lambda$}

-Compared with the mild angle-energy loss correlation in the central region, studied in the previous section, in the hard scattering region the correlation must enhance, due to the increase of the relative contribution of single scattering events, each carrying a perfect correlation.
-But even there, multiple scattering effects need not disappear completely, because observation of an event with a large $\lambda$ ascertains only that a single hard scattering on an atomic electron has occurred, whilst the number of soft elastic and inelastic scatterings may be arbitrary, and generally is large.
-Hence, even in the hard scattering region, effects of multiple scattering in the 2d distribution can be substantial, and thus need to be taken into account.
+Compared with the mild angle-energy loss correlation in the central region, described in the previous section, in the large-$\Theta$ and -$\lambda$ region the correlation is expected to tighten, due to the enhancement of the relative contribution of single hard scattering events, each being intrinsically highly correlated.
+But even there, multiple scattering effects do not disappear completely, because observation of a large-$\lambda$ event ascertains only that a single hard scattering on an atomic electron has occurred, whilst the number of soft elastic and inelastic scatterings may be arbitrary, and generally is large.
+Hence, even in the hard scattering region, effects of multiple scattering on the $\Theta$-$\lambda$ distribution can be substantial, and need be taken into account.